CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

 You will have learn how to join together geometry with differing connected edges.

 (Unique Video Reference: _CP_CBC)

+# Exporting The Chess Set - Move to GAP?

+In this video (objectives)…

+Tidy our folders for future access.
+Export your model(s) as an FBX.
+Import .FBX into Unreal and Unity game engines.
+Opening Blender models in Unity 5.
+About exporting textures and materials.

+After watching (learning outcomes)…

+You will be able to export your models ready for external use.

+(Unique Video Reference: _CP_CBC)

+# Creating A Small Showreel

+In this video (objectives)…

+Showing Off your work.
+Techniques to making the work look special.
+Importance of focus and lighting.

+After watching (learning outcomes)…

+You will be able to show others your work in a much better way.

+(Unique Video Reference: _CP_CBC)